-Figure 12.
+Figure 14.
 Initiate phase process.
 Note: PM = Project manager.

-1. Mobilise Project and Operations assurance
+1. Project and Operations assurance mobilised

-The Executive will mobilise the Project Assurance and the Operations assurance roles (Box 10) according to the Project plan.
+The Executive mobilises the Project Assurance and the Operations assurance roles according to the Project plan.

-2. Mobilise Project manager
+2. Project manager mobilised

-The Executive will mobilise the Project manager (Box 10).
-The Executive will hand over the Project plan, Pre-project tracker, and any Donor contracts to the Project manager.
+The Executive mobilises the Project manager.
+The Executive then hands over the Project plan, Pre-project tracker, and any Donor contracts to the Project manager.

-3. Set up Project tracker
+3. Project tracker set up

-The Project manager will set up the Project tracker, to be used as a tool for planning and tracking the project's progress against the Project plan.
-Table 3 details the roles and responsibilities regarding the development of the Project tracker.
-The Managing documents process provides the document development and filing process.
-The Documents component provides details on the Project tracker's composition.
+The Project manager sets up the Project tracker (see Documents), which will be used as a tool for planning and tracking the project's progress against the Project plan.
+Table 3 details the roles and responsibilities regarding the development of the Project tracker (see Managing documents process).

-As the producer of the Project tracker (Table 3), the Project manager will have the responsibility of keeping the Project tracker up to date, but may authorise Project support, Workstream leaders, and Workstream members to update Project tracker content as needed.
+As the producer of the Project tracker, the Project manager has the responsibility of keeping the Project tracker up to date, but may authorise Project support, Workstream leaders, and Workstream members to update Project tracker content as needed (Table 3).